 Expertise: Denise Gilman teaches and directs the Immigration Clinic after having joined the clinical faculty at the University of Texas Law School in the fall of 2007.
 Professor Gilman received her undergraduate degree with honors in political science from Northwestern University.
 She received her law degree from Columbia University School of Law where she served on the Law Review.
 Professor Gilman also has an LLM from Georgetown University Law Center.
 Professor Gilman clerked for Judge Thomas M. Reavley, at the United States Court of Appeals for the Fifth Circuit.
 She is fluent in Spanish.

-Associate Professor, Department of African and African Diaspora Studies, , College of Liberal Arts
+Assistant Professor, Mexican American and Latina_o Studies, , College of Liberal Arts